mdiep/composition-talk/The Composition and Decomposition of Software.md

 ---

 # Further Reading/Watching
-* “Why Functional Programming Matters”
+* “Why Functional Programming Matters” by John Hughes
 * “Boundaries” by Gary Bernhardt
 * “The Clean Architecture in Python” by Brandon Rhodes
 * “Making Friends with Value Types” by Andy Matuschak